-Double Edged Sword: Eight Current NFL Players Who May Have To Retire Early
+Double Edged Sword; 8 Current NFL Players Who May Have to Retire Early

 In pretty much every NFL game, the players on the field are giving everything they’ve got to try and help their team win.

 Because of this, it can be difficult for any one player’s effort to standout and really catch your attention on a game-by-game basis.

 At the same time, there are a handful of players who play the game with so much passion, toughness, and ferocity that it’s impossible to ignore their presence on the football field and this inspired play can actually transcend the game.

 These athletes are some of the most beloved NFL players because their fearless style of play not only sets the tone for the rest of their team and defines the player himself, but it can also intimidate their opponents.